vijayborgamkar/QA-with-multiple-file-formats/README.md

 - Ensure that you have set up the OpenAI API key properly for the embeddings to work.
 - Make sure that the required Python dependencies are installed before running the system.
 - The system may work with additional document types by extending the document loaders accordingly.

-Please note that this README is a general template, and you may need to modify it to match the actual structure of your repository and add more specific information about the LangChain library and other implementation details.